-Does CoDA provide counseling?
+Does CoDA provide counselling?

 CoDA is a 12 Step Fellowship and peer support group.
-It aims to create a safe environment for those wishing recovery from dysfunctional relationships, providing anonymity and freedom from judgment or feedback.
+It aims to create a safe environment for those wishing recovery from dysfunctional relationships, providing anonymity and freedom from judgement or feedback.
 In CoDA we share our own experience, strength, and hope.
 We do not give advice.

 May I share CoDA materials with my clients?

 You can find pamphlets, service documents, and a list of meetings below or by going to the www.coda.org website.